 35 Ambulance 1- 2007 Ford/ Horton which is equipped to the Paramedic level of care.

-35 Engine 1- This truck is our largest engine, holding 2500 gallons of water and is used primarily for hauling water to fire scenes.
+2007 Rosenbauer/ Spartan, which holds 2500 gallons of water and is used primarily for hauling water to fire scenes.

 2005 HME/ Central States which carries 1500 gallons of water and equipment for Fires, Haz-Mat and Motor Vehicle Accidents.
+This unit is our primary response unit for all fire related emergencies.

 2010 Ski-Doo Skandic Snowmobile which is housed in a 2- place snowmobile trailer outside of Station 1.
 It tows a Rescue Toboggan that is capable of transporting a patient from the scene of an accident to an awaiting ambulance.
 The Toboggan was donated by the Central NH Snowmobile Club, which maintains approximately 65 miles of trails in the three towns.